Man drinks coffee leaning against his kitchen counter.

 Key points about: average American credit card debt

-2. In the third quarter of 2022, the Federal Reserve Bank of New York estimated total credit card debt for all Americans was $930 billion.
+In the first quarter of 2023, the Federal Reserve Bank of New York estimated total credit card debt for all Americans was $986 billion.

 Total credit card debt held by Americans

-According to the Federal Reserve Bank of New York, by the end of the third quarter in 2022, total credit card debt for Americans reached an estimated $930 billion, a sharp rise since falling during the pandemic.
+According to the Federal Reserve Bank of New York, by the end of the first quarter in 2023, total credit card debt in the United States reached an estimated $986 billion, a sharp rise since falling during the pandemic.

-In its 2021 report, the CFPB estimated total credit card debt in American households reached $926 billion in 2019 before dipping to $811 billion in 2020, due to reduced pandemic spending and federal economic relief programs.
-Since then, total credit card debt in the U.S. has crept back up to pre-pandemic levels.
+In its September 2021 report, the CFPB estimated total credit card debt in American households reached $926 billion in 2019 before dipping to $811 billion in 2020, due to reduced pandemic spending and federal economic relief programs.
+Since then, total credit card debt in the U.S. has surpassed pre-pandemic levels.

 Average credit card debt by state

-According to the data compiled by Experian, residents of Alaska carry the highest average credit card debt at $6,787.
-Residents of Iowa carry the lowest at $4,609.
+Not all regions of the country are the same.
+According to data compiled by Experian®, residents of Alaska carried the highest average credit card debt at $6,787 in August 2022.
+Residents of Iowa carried the lowest at $4,609.
 Here are the 10 best and worst states for average credit card debt.

 States with the highest average credit card debt